How Soon Is Now?: Origin and recording

 Smiths guitarist Johnny Marr wrote "How Soon Is Now?" along with "William, It Was Really Nothing" and "Please, Please, Please, Let Me Get What I Want" during a four-day period at Earl's Court in London in June 1984.
 His demo was originally called "Swamp".
 In contrast to the frequent chord changes he had employed in most Smiths' songs, Marr wanted to explore building a song around a single chord (in this case, F♯) as much as possible, which also appealed to producer John Porter.

 Marr recorded the song with bandmates Andy Rourke and Mike Joyce that July at London's Jam Studios.
 After a night out celebrating the session for "William, It Was Really Nothing" and "Please Please Please Let Me Get What I Want", the trio had reconvened the following afternoon to record what became "How Soon Is Now?"
 Porter was impressed by the basic riff Marr showed him, but felt the song needed something else.
 Their discussion turned to the early recordings of Elvis Presley, which led to an impromptu jam session of the song "That's All Right".
 During the jam, Marr worked on his chord progression for "Swamp", which inspired the arrangement.

 They recall the session as being accompanied by heavy cannabis use.
 "We used to smoke dope from when we got out of bed to when we got back to bed", recalls Porter, and Marr concurred: "You're from Manchester, you smoke weed till it comes out of your ears."
 Joyce said the band even replaced the studio's light bulbs with red ones for ambience.

 Porter recorded the first takes with microphones set up at varying distances from the band to better create a "swampy" mood.
 Marr was able to keep the F♯ chord going for as long as 16 bars at a time.
 Despite only doing a few takes, they had filled an entire reel of tape, as one had gone on for 15 minutes.

 Marr and Porter decided to add a tremolo effect to the guitar part.
 He was inspired by Bo Diddley's distinctive syncopated shuffle guitar style, Hamilton Bohannon's "Disco Stomp" and the two guitars in the instrumental break of Can's "I Want More".
-The effect was created by running the original guitar track through the studio desk into three separate Fender Twin Reverb amplifiers, each with the tremolo control (mislabeled as "vibrato") set to a different oscillation speed.
+The effect was created by running the original guitar track through the studio desk into three separate Fender Twin Reverb amplifiers, each with the tremolo control set to a different oscillation speed.
 Marr and Porter would adjust each by hand while the music played to keep it in rhythm; when they failed, engineer Mark Wallis would rewind the tape and start them again.
 Some of these segments were no longer than ten seconds.